Thank you for reading our post, please rate this article at the end.

 9. Death Valley National Park

 Death Valley National Park is one of the most popular RV camping destinations in California.
-The park is located in the Mojave Desert and is known for its hot, dry climate.
-Death Valley is home to some of the largest sand dunes in North America, as well as the lowest point in the contiguous United States.
+Located in the Mojave Desert, it is known for its hot, dry climate.

-RV campers can find several campgrounds to choose from inside Death Valley National Park.
+RV campers can find several campgrounds inside Death Valley National Park.
 Furnace Creek Campground is the largest and most popular campground in the park.
-The campground offers full hookups for RVs, as well as a dump station.
-Other campgrounds in Death Valley National Park include Sunset Campground, Stovepipe Wells Campground, and Mesquite Springs Campground.

 10. Del Valle Regional Park